realiotech/multi-staking/x/multi-staking/spec/02_gov.md

 ### Remove Bond Coin Proposals

-We can remove a bond token by submiting a `RemoveBondCoinProposal`.
+We can remove a bond token by submiting a `RemoveMultiStakingCoinProposal`.
 In this proposal we specified the token's denom, if the proposal is passed the specified token will be remove from the list of bond token